-- Japanese knotweed (Polygonum cuspidatum or Fallopia japonica) also known as Japanese bamboo, Mexican bamboo, false bamboo, Himalayan fleece vine.
+- Japanese knotweed (Polygonum cuspidatum or Fallopia japonica) also known as Japanese bamboo, false bamboo, Himalayan fleece vine.

 - Giant knotweed (Polygonum sachalinense or Fallopia sachalinense) also known as Japanese bamboo, sacacline, Sakhalin knotweed.

 - Bohemian knotweed (Polygonum bohemicum) also known as Japanese-Giant hybrid knotweed.